 Much of the swelling will be gone in three to six weeks, but it is important to understand that it may take months for all of the swelling to dissipate, and you will be given pre and post-operative instructions designed to decrease the risk of bleeding, help alleviate your swelling, and optimize your comfort.
 After your nose surgery, the nasal structures may be weaker, and a nasal injury may severely damage your nose, so you must be very careful to prevent this from happening.
 At Astra Plastic Surgery, our goal is to always give you a natural-looking nose – not a nose that has an operated look.
 Our rhinoplasty surgeons take great pride in knowing that patients are happy with the results.*<

-Dr. Christopher Killingsworth, Dr. Stephanie Farber and their staff of plastic surgery professionals would be happy to help you set up a personal consultation to discuss nose surgery in more detail.
+Dr. Christopher Killingsworth, Dr. Stephanie Farber and their staff of Atlanta plastic surgery professionals would be happy to help you set up a personal consultation to discuss Rhinoplasty in more detail.
 Contact our Atlanta office at (678) 208-6008, our Cumming, GA office at (678) 400-0302, our Canton, GA office at (678) 918-3361, or request an appointment online today.

 At Astra Plastic Surgery in Atlanta, we believe plastic surgery can achieve beautiful yet subtle results that accentuate your natural contours.
 Whether you opt for surgical treatments or non-invasive procedures, your cosmetic surgeon should possess a thorough understanding of the body's symmetry and proportions to ensure the best possible outcomes.*